|

 (signed) Lyn Huxford

-Webmaster Note: This webmaster has tried to reach Lyn but no luck so far.
+Webmaster Note: Early in 2007 when getting this website set up, this webmaster has tried to reach Lyn but no luck so far.
 We are still trying to find out what happened to Ile aux Galet.
-In October,2007 she was spotted at the Tradewinds Marina in Keyesport, Illinois on Boulder Lake and disappeared again.
+In October, 2007 she was spotted at the Tradewinds Marina in Keyesport, Illinois on Boulder Lake, and then she disappeared again.